Projector Lights, Gobos for a Headlight and a Forest Canopy

 With digital cameras so cheap these days, just taking a photo of a forest canopy may be good enough, depending on the shot.
 Once you have your photos (assuming you're near a forest, or else you'll have to use reference photos from some other source), bring them into a photo manipulation program such as photoshop, make them grayscale, then increase their contrast so you get bright whites and black darks, and a few shades in between.

-Another option is to paint them yourself, Photohop 7 has some new brush tools that could be useful.
+Another option is to paint them yourself in Photoshop or an equivalent piece of software.
 For example, you create a leaf brush, then you can modify your brush to randomly change the scale and orientation of your leaves as you paint.
 This will give you more control over leaf placement, but may not look as natural as the photo method.

 Sharp or Blurry?

 Leaves don't usually cast sharp shadows in a forest environment, they usually cast blurry shadows.
 But how blurred are they?
 Well, that depends on how high they are off the ground.
 The higher they are, the more blurred they are.
-This phenomenon can be simulated in cg using an area light (two images below rendered in Brazil), the closer the shadow is to the object that is casting the shadow, the sharper it is.
+Here's some renders showing the phenomena, notice how the shadow gets blurrier as it goes further from the cylinder.

 In the following image, the red circle is closer to the grey card than the green circle is.
 Notice how the shadows change blurriness.